Welcome to the wonderful public library in Newfields, NH.

 Your public library is about books, of course.
-We are always here to help you find just the right one—if we don’t have it, we can inter-library it for you.
-AND we offer:
+We are always here to help you find just the right one—if we don’t have it, we can request an inter-library loan for you.

-- Magazines (current and back issues can be checked out for one week)
+- Magazines (All issues can be checked out for one week)